amentumspace/file_unittest/README.md

 - In both cases once the user is satisfied with the results, the .new files can be renamed with .txt  extension and the .txt files can be checked into the git repo

-## Comitting test result files to source control
+## Committing test result files to source control

 Once the output *.txt* files have been satisfactorily generated as in the previous step, they should be checked into source control so that they